-- Elimination of funding and revenue for services to John George Psychiatric Pavilion is the result of the Alameda County Medical Center's decision to contract with a private security company rather than the Sheriff's Office. - Eliminate funding and revenue for security services to the Department of Child Support Services will not impact services and was done at the department's request. - Increase in revenue from U.S. Marshals Service will enable the Sheriff to maintain existing service levels. - Increase in revenue from inmate costs charged to the California Department of Corrections and Rehabilitation will enable the department to maintain existing service levels.
+- Elimination of funding and revenue for services to John George Psychiatric Pavilion is the result of the Alameda County Medical Center's decision to contract with a private security company rather than the Sheriff's Office. - Elimination of funding and revenue for services to the Department of Child Support Services will not impact services and was done at the request of the Department of Child Support Services. - Increase in revenue from U.S. Marshals Service will enable the Sheriff to maintain existing service levels. - Increase in revenue from inmate costs charged to the California Department of Corrections and Rehabilitation will enable the department to maintain existing service levels.